 School Vacation Glass Academy

-Three days of fun and engaging glass making classes with experienced glassblowing educator and talented glass sculptor Richard Jolley.
-Each day is tailored to a different age range.
+In 2025 we offered local families three days of fun and engaging glass making classes with experienced glassblowing educator and talented glass sculptor Richard Jolley.
+Each day was tailored to a different age range.

 Artist Reception